 Good people make mistakes or are falsely accused of a crime.
 Scores of people are convicted every year for crimes they did not commit, often based on circumstantial evidence.
 A felony conviction can lead to many years in prison.

-Why you should choose Abood Law for your criminal case
+Why you should choose THE ABOOD LAW FIRM for your criminal case

-At Abood Law, you’ll find more than 60 years of experience.
+The Abood Law Firm has represented clients since 1956.
 As a client, you will get our full attention.
 After meticulous research, investigation, and analysis, we will build a defense for you based on compelling arguments, and we are experienced in defending clients in a wide range of criminal matters, including but not limited to:

 - Drug Charges